darryl-h/v-rising-server/README.md

 You should review the logs of the server to begin any troubleshooting session.

 ## Dedicated Server
-If you are hosting the game as a dedicated server, and you are using the batch file to start the game (as recommended) the logs should exist in `<server_directory>\v_rising\logs\VRisingServer.log`
+If you are hosting the game as a dedicated server, and you are using the batch file to start the game (as recommended) the logs should exist in `<VAR_SERVER_INSTALLATION_DIRECTORY>\logs\VRisingServer.log`

 ## Private Server
 If you elect to host the server from the game as a private server, then the server will place the main server engine logs in `%USERPROFILE%\AppData\LocalLow\Stunlock Studios\VRising\Player-server.log` and some supplimentry logs in `\steamapps\common\VRising\VRising_Server\logs`